toebeann/BepInEx.SupermarketSimulator/README.md

 ![BepInEx logo](assets/logo.png)

-# Tobey's BepInEx Pack for Supermarket Simulator
+# Tobey's BepInEx x MelonLoader Pack for Supermarket Simulator

 This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Supermarket Simulator, preconfigured and ready to use on Windows and Linux (including SteamOS), with compatibility for MelonLoader mods and plugins!